 The point is, the first thing you try isn’t always the one for you.
 And that’s okay!
 When you find the right fit, you’ll know it because far from being something you feel like you should do, you instead won’t be able to keep yourself away!

 2. Know Your Limits, Set Your Boundaries.

 This means knowing how much time you can realistically give.
-Sometimes, once we find that passion, we go a little overboard and lead ourselves down the path towards burnout and/or compassion fatigue.
-This is especially sad because it means we’ve let something we love lose its joy.
+Sometimes, once we find that passion, we go a little overboard and lead ourselves down the path towards burnout.
+Burnout is really one of the saddest words there is because it means we’ve let something we love lose its joy.
 What is that sweet spot where volunteering leaves you energized and excited to come back for more?
 If you feel yourself crossing into obligation, don’t be afraid to pull back a little.

 We recommend starting with one shift a week and going from there.
 For some of us, a consistent time is really helpful because it makes it a natural part of our schedule.
 And maybe boring Tuesdays are suddenly way more awesome thanks to slobbery dog kisses!
 Once you’ve found the type of volunteering that you really love and figured out a schedule that works well for you, you’re 99% there on the path towards total shelter volunteer bliss.